 The following characters are safe to use in a key:

 \.
-Other characters may cause various problems in Object Storage.
+Other characters may cause various issues in Object Storage.

-There are no directories in Object Storage, but GUI-based file management clients like CyberDuck and the Object Storage interface in the Yandex Cloud management console emulate them.
-A zero-size object serves as a directory.
+There are no directories in Object Storage, but GUI-based file management clients, such as CyberDuck and the Object Storage interface in the Yandex Cloud management console, can emulate them.
+Such an emulated directory is a zero-size object.
 Its key is included as a prefix in the keys of other objects.
 For example, an object with the

 x key and zero size is a directory in the management console, while an object with the

 x/y.txt key is the